Reference · Archetypes

 ApproachLower-commitment option (monthly vs annual).
 Pause-friendly framing.
 Trial without subscription lock.

-What damagesAnnual-only push.
+What kills the openAnnual-only push.
 Discount that requires re-subscription.
 Commitment language.

 Common inSaaS, OTT, subscription boxes, fitness studios, meal kits, wellness programmes.